'Failing Patients': Baltimore Video Highlights Crisis Of Emergency Psychiatric Care

 Zac was sensitive and empathetic, and loved playing the piano, his mother says.
 He started to show symptoms of the disease when he was 16.
 He became paranoid, and started doing things like hiding kitchen implements out of fear that someone was trying to kill his family.

-"His personality just drastically changed," says Pogliano.
+"His personality just drastically changed," Pogliano says.
 "He had a thousand rituals around things so that he wasn't harmed."

 Then, as part of his illness, Zac started to think that he actually did have dramatic injuries.
 Like a gunshot wound or a pulverized ankle.
 He'd call 911.

-"He got to the point where he would pick up the phone at the drop of a hat and say, can someone come and help me, I'm having a heart attack," says Pogliano.
+"He got to the point where he would pick up the phone at the drop of a hat and say, can someone come and help me, I'm having a heart attack," Pogliano says.

 This happened about 20 times in the two years before his death, she says.
-Often, ambulances took Zac to Good Samaritan Hospital, where Pogliano says that the doctors would typically call her to let her know he arrived and would provide appropriate care for him.
+Often, ambulances took Zac to Good Samaritan Hospital, where Pogliano says the doctors would typically call her to let her know he arrived and would provide appropriate care for him.
 Later, hospital staff would call her to pick him up.

 But one night after Zac went to the ER, Pogliano woke up hours later and got worried that she hadn't received a call.